Immigrant Info / Santa Clara County

 - DISASTER - CADRE (Collaborating Agencies' Disaster Relief Effort)

 Coordinating the network of Santa Clara County non-profit service providers in the relief effort.
-Weekly inter-agency zoom meetings with updates, resource development, information sharing and advocacy.
+BI-weekly inter-agency zoom meetings with updates, resource development, information sharing and advocacy.
 Registration required.
 Contact CADREeoc@gmail.com with questions.

 A leading network of organizations that provide community services that are essential in times of disaster.
 CADRE coordinates organizational preparedness planning in non-disaster times and activates to respond and provide essential services during and after a disaster.
 CADRE works closely with Santa Clara County's emergency management community to build disaster resilience among service organizations through communication, coordination and preparedness training.
 CADRE is the official local Voluntary Agencies Active in Disaster (VOAD) for SCC under Northern California's State VOAD.